 - Get noticed: Be on the shelf.
 Make the ad get noticed.
 Remember that customers avoid advertising.

 - Be distinctive: Being distinctive enables loyalty and allows you refresh memory structures for your brand.

 - Be consistent: You can’t be distinctive if you are not consistent.

 - Be competitive: Don’t give consumers a reason not to buy.

 - Focus marketing on new or light buyers rather than heavy buyers

-- A brand is a constellation of impressions that takes shape over time
+- Brands are constellations of impressions that takes shape over time

 Sharp, Byron.
 How Brands Grow: What Marketers Don’t Know.
 Illustrated edition.
 Oxford ; New York: Oxford University Press, 2010.